yalan2ny/yalan2ny-hello-world/README.md

 curl -fsSL https://aka.ms/install-azd.sh | bash
 ```

-And you can also install with package managers, like winget, choco, and brew.
+tabAnd you can also install with package managers, like winget, choco, and brew.
 For more details, you can follow the documentation: https://aka.ms/azure-dev/install.

 After logging in with the following command, you will be able to use the azd cli to quickly provision and deploy the application.